 - Garrett Petersen, Economics Detective Radio

-As mentioned earlier, if you are an expert in something or in any field -- could even be in magic tricks, you can definitely start a podcast.
-Because here at Podcast Engineers, we truly believe that every one of us has unique stories, ideas, and skills, that someone out there needs to hear them.
-You may never know it but you can change someone’s life just by sharing your brilliance.
+As mentioned earlier, if you are an expert in something or in any field--could even be in magic tricks, you can definitely start a podcast.
+Because here at Podcast Engineers, we truly believe that every one of us has unique stories, ideas, and skills, that someone out there needs to hear.
+You may never know it yet but you might just change someone’s life just by sharing your brilliance through your podcast.

 I’d been running a monthly songwriter’s meet-up for a bunch of years and a new university radio station approached me to adapt it to the radio.